(Updated April 12, 2015)

-The six who achieved the feat:
+The seven who achieved the feat:

 Schoendienst may have been an unlikely candidate to become the first Cardinal to hit homers from the left and right sides in the same game.